Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

 For example, in Figure \ref{fig:merges_visual}, we would follow the red hyperplane as it bends across the grey hyperplanes, retrieving enough critical points to reconstruct the full signature of our neuron.
 In higher dimensions, we follow directions that are more likely to trigger the weights we have not found yet.
 The exact procedure is described in \cite{C:CarJagMir20} and further improved in \cite{Hannah}.

-\textbf{Recovering the bias.} Once we have recovered the signature of $\eta^{(i)}_k$, $c^{(i)}_k A^{(i)}_k$, it suffices to pick a critical point $x$ of the component to compute the corresponding scaled bias $c^{(i)}_kb^{(i)}_k$ using the equation
+\textbf{Recovering the bias.} Once we have recovered the signature of $\eta^{(i)}_k$, $c^{(i)}_k A^{(i)}_k$, it suffices to pick a critical point $x$ of the component to compute the corresponding scaled bias $c^{(i)}_kb^{(i)}_k$ using the equation $(c^{(i)}_kA^{(i)}_k) \cdot F^{(i-1)}(x)+c^{(i)}_kb^{(i)}_k=0$.

 \textbf{Last layer recovery.} The oracle returns the complete raw outputs of $f$ and the last output layer is a linear layer.
-Therefore its extraction is straightforward.
-No additional query is needed for extraction, as we can reuse previously queried critical points to build the linear system.
+Therefore, its extraction is straightforward.
+No additional query is needed for extraction, as we can reuse previously queried critical points to build the linear system and recover the last linear layer's weights.